 Detailed audits against our code of conduct at our supplier sites form part of our on-going work, but of greater importance is working with and supporting our suppliers to remedy any non-conformances that we find and where necessary providing them with the additional support and resources that they need to do this.
 Once an action plan has been agreed to remedy non-conformances, we monitor it on an on-going basis to ensure that the required improvements have been put in place.
 We will not continue to work with suppliers who are not committed to making improvements and we will not start working with any new suppliers who have critical non-conformances.

 Our policy states suppliers should not recruit anyone below the age of 15 unless local or national law stipulates a higher mandatory age.
-We expect our suppliers to have robust recruitment systems and policies to respect the minimum working age standards, however this is still something that we monitor extremely closely and have age verification guides that we share with our suppliers for all of the countries we source from.
-In the event that we were to find an incident of child labour, we subscribe to Impactt’s Operational Procedures for Remediation of Child Labour in Industrial Contexts.
-To read more about these procedures, follow the link below:
+We expect our suppliers to have robust recruitment systems and policies to respect the minimum working age standards, however this is still something that we monitor extremely closely and have age verification guides that we share with our suppliers for the countries we source from.
+In the event that we were to find an incident of child labour, we work with local organisations and or monitoring partners for the remediation.

 Health and safety

 Health and safety management is an on-going challenge for all of our suppliers and generally accounts for a high proportion of all issues identified.
 We therefore decided it was particularly important to work with our suppliers to implement robust procedures to manage health and safety.
 Dr Martens’ local employees in each of our source countries attend regular health and safety meetings with all of our suppliers.
 We have developed and rolled out a number of tools to support this work, including H&S Toolkit, PPE Guide as well as Needle and sharps policy.